waughsh/waughsh.github.io/_posts/2017-10-29-On-Torchtext.md

 ## Initialize Unknown Words Randomly

 If most of your vocabulary are OOV, then you might want to initialize them into a random vector.
 There isn't a good way to do this, at least not in the current version of Torchtext, which only initializes every unk token to 0.
-I wrote a custom function that initializes unknown word embeddings to be a random vector with variance equal to the average norm of pretrained vectors, which is `5/dim_vector`.
+I wrote a custom function that initializes unknown word embeddings to be a random vector with norm equal to the average norm of pretrained vectors, which means your variance should be set as `average_norm / dim_vector`.

 ```python
 def init_emb(vocab, init="randn", num_special_toks=2):